Sony Ericsson K850i

-The Sony Ericsson K850i is a high-end mobile phone when released in October 2007.
+The Sony Ericsson K850i is a high-end mobile phone released in October 2007.
 It was announced in June 2007 as the flagship product in Sony Ericsson's K ("Kamera") series, with a 5 megapixel CMOS camera sensor.
 The K850 was the first Sony Ericsson phone released outside NTT DoCoMo to support microSD and microSDHC along with Sony's traditional M2.
 It also introduces the usage of three touch-sensitive softkeys right under the display and a new form of navigation button, omitting the classic joystick introduced with the Ericsson T68.
 The camera interface has been revamped to resemble the format of Cyber-shot digital cameras.
 According to the manufacturer, the UMTS talk time has been significantly increased to 3 hours 30 min over its predecessor, the K800 and K810.
 (K800 2 hrs 30 min).
 It was Sony Ericsson's first 3.5G HSDPA supporting mobile phone, and was also the first 3G “global” mobile with supporting all major operating network frequency in the world including GSM 850, GSM 900, GSM 1800, GSM 1900, HSDPA, UMTS 850, UMTS 1900, UMTS 2100.